| Sanborn Fire Insurance Maps How to Read Sanborn Fire Insurance MapsSanborn maps use a shorthand of colors and symbols to represent

 African-American residential areas.
 Therefore, Sanborn maps often

+do not record an entire city or town.
 There are several layers of labeling on Sanborn Maps that apply

-to a number of urban features important for insurers.
+to a number of urban features important for insurers. |

 |